Brownie points: George R. Brown

 Another proposed etymology is that the term derives from the name of a 19th-century American railroad superintendent, George R. Brown who, in 1886, devised what was then an innovative system of merits and demerits for railroad employees on the Fall Brook Railway in New York state.
 Accounts of his system were published in railroad journals, and adopted by many leading U.S. railroads.
 American railroad employees soon began referring colloquially to "brownie points", and at some point, the term entered the general vocabulary.

 Curtis Publishing

-In the 1930s, The Curtis Publishing Company, published several magazines, including the Saturday Evening Post and the Ladies Home Journal.
-These magazines were distributed to subscribers through a delivery network that used youths, primarily boys, to go around to the individual houses.
-The boys received a small commission but, in return for meeting certain sales targets, they could also receive company scrip, comprising green and brown vouchers.
-These vouchers were usually known as "greenies" and "brownies".
-Five greenies equalled one brownie.
-The greenies and brownies could be redeemed against goods from the company's catalogue.
+In the 1930s, the Curtis Publishing Company published several magazines, including the Saturday Evening Post and the Ladies Home Journal.
+These magazines were distributed to subscribers through a delivery network that used youths, primarily boys, to sell subscriptions in residential neighborhoods.
+The boys received a small commission; in addition, if they met certain sales targets, they could also earn company scrip, consisting of green and brown vouchers, referred to as "greenies" and "brownies."
+One brownie was worth five greenies.
+The greenies and brownies could be redeemed for goods from the company's catalogue.